viyatb/gister/README.md

   - `-d`: Provide a description.
 Defaults to `This is a gist`.
   - `-anonymous`: If `true`, the gist created will be anonymous.
 Set `false` to create a gist for a user.
 Defaults to `true`.

-2. Running `gister --h` for the available options and usage.
+2. Run `gister --h` for the available options and usage.

 ## LICENSE